 Server

-feTS Server is a library that allows you create a fully type-safe REST API.
+feTS Server is a library that allows you to create a fully type-safe REST API.

-If the consumer is a JavaScript environment, we highly recommend using feTS Client which is fully type-safe HTTP client that uses OpenAPI to generate the client.
+For JavaScript environments, we highly recommend using feTS Client, which is a HTTP client that uses OpenAPI to provide end-to-end type-safety without code generation.

 Installation